 ReACT! performs live scenes with GVSU student actors on the GVSU campus which aim to help prevent incidents of dating and domestic violence, sexual assault, and stalking.
 Audience members will explore how they can engage in realistic, safe, and effective methods of preventing violence.
-ReACT! is the product of a partnership between GVSU's Women's Center and the School of Communication's Theatre area, and is funded by the Office of Violence Against Women, U.S. Department of Justice.
+ReACT! is the product of a partnership between GVSU's Center for Women and Gender Equity and the School of Communication's Theatre area, and is funded by the Office of Violence Against Women, U.S. Department of Justice.

 Men In Action